BIT-Jack/D-GSM/README.md

 These codes are used to evaluate the trained models.

 ### Running
 *STEP 1:* Set the model to be tested with the scenario data for the testing.
 Details for DIY settings can be found in readme.md in folds "./D-GSM/Testing/datasets" and "./D-GSM/Testing/checkpoint".
 We have provided an example in these folds-- the evaluation for model being contiually trained in five continuous scenarios (MA->FT->ZS->EP->SR).

-The performance (measured by ADE and FDE) on the first observed scenario "MA" can be shown by running:
+*STEP 2:* The performance (measured by ADE and FDE) on the first observed scenario "MA" can be shown by running:

 ```
 python3 test.py